“THE GATES HAVE BEEN SAVED”

 now sit proudly in the heart of the community refurbished and re sited on the traffic island by the new Bus station.

-The Mission Of this website is to bring together people that remember this large steelworks, some however will not have fond memories as it was not the most healthiest place on the earth, health and safety was not on the agenda then as it is now, see article kindly provided by Linda Farrington.
-You may not have worked there but you may have played here Brunswick Park
+The Mission Of this website is to bring together people that remember this large steelworks, some however will not have fond memories as it was not the most healthiest place on earth, health and safety was not on the agenda then as it is today.

-Sadly we are not training young people today as companies did in the past and the UK has paid the price.
+Sadly we are not training young people today as companies did in the past and the UK is now paying the price of loosing it’s industry and practical skills in particular steel production, but it should not be forgotton.

 The Patent Shaft origins can be traced to around 1830.
 Unfortunately for those of us that can remember the decline in the industry around 1970 large factories in the area were faced with closure, the Patent Shaft being one of them when it closed in 1980, I can still picture the redundant workers standing around the town centre, the closure left hundreds out of work, my father being one.
 It was a sad day when the gates were closed, and they look even worse now.